Columbus Car Accident Attorneys

 - Bicycle accidents

 We offer free initial consultations and provide all of our legal services on a contingency fee basis, meaning you do not owe any attorneys’ fees unless/until we recover compensation for you.
+This system creates a virtually risk-free way for you to pursue damages from the person who caused your injuries.

 Bus Passenger Accident $300,000